 If the distribution F of values is shifted up in the sense of first-order stochastic dominance, then $F(\hat{v})$ is smaller at every point.
-Hence we must increase \hat{v} to restore equality.
-Again, this is intuitive: if agents are more likely to have high values, then the principal can raise the threshold and be "pickier" about who he gives the good to.
+Hence we must increase $\hat{v}$ to restore equality.
+Again, this is intuitive: if agents are more likely to have high values, then the principal can raise the threshold and be "pickier."
 Note that e is unchanged since it is 1/(Nc).
 So the improvement in an agent's probability of getting the good from the improvement in F is entirely extracted by the principal in raising the threshold.

-Finally, the effects of increasing the number of agents, N, is similarly straightforward to compute, though the intuition is less immediate.
-If we increase N, then we must reduce \hat{v} to restore equality in the equation above.
+Finally, the effects of increasing the number of agents, N, is similarly straightforward to compute.
+If we increase N, then we must reduce $\hat{v}$ to restore equality in the equation above.
 So if there are more agents, the principal holds each to a lower standard, a perhaps unexpected conclusion.
 Intuitively, the principal does this because the increase in the number of agents reduces any one agent's likelihood of getting the good if the threshold is unchanged.
 Thus each agent's incentive to obtain evidence is reduced and must be restored by lowering the threshold.
-Increasing N also lowers the probability any given agent gets the good and lowers the probability the agent is asked for evidence.
+Increasing N also lowers the probability the agent is asked for evidence.

-One might expect that the increase in the number of agents and resulting lowering of the threshold could make the principal worse off.
+One might expect that the principal would be better off excluding some agents to keep the threshold higher.
 While it can be optimal for the principal to exclude some agents in asymmetric settings, this is never true in the symmetric case.
 Increasing the number of agents in the symmetric case always makes the principal strictly better off.

 One way to see this is to consider the expected number of agents asked for evidence.
 We know that if the principal asks, say, n agents for evidence, then each agent has an equal probability of being one of the n agents asked.
 Hence each agent has probability n/N of being asked for evidence in this case.
 So, overall, the expected probability that an agent is asked for evidence is 1/N times the expected number of agents asked.
 Since we know this probability is 1/(Nc), this says that the expected number of agents asked for evidence is 1/c, independent of N. On the other hand, if the number of agents goes from N to N+1, the probability the principal asks N+1 agents for evidence goes from 0 to something strictly positive.
 Because the threshold falls, the probability the principal asks only one agent for evidence also increases.
 In other words, as we increase the number of agents asked.
 This change is valuable to the principal.
 It enables him to sample more agents when the draws are all low, though at the cost of sampling fewer when the draws are high.